 The order aims to restrict anti-social behaviour such as:

-- congregate in a group of more than two people after dark
+- congregate in a group of more than two people between 5pm and 6am if causing or like to cause nuisance, alarm or distress

 - use vehicles within the park or on the Thames Pathway